nursyah21/bank-dotnet-java/readme.md

 - **Logging For Mutation Actions:** For compliance audit.

 ## Frontend / UI

-- **Use Client Side Rendering:** Because this app didn’t need SEO, client-side rendering is preferred for better performance.
 - **Built with shadcn/ui Components**: The interface leverages accessible and customizable components from shadcn/ui.

 ## Architecture